 The high fiber content in jackfruit prevents constipation, regulates bowel movements, and safeguards the colon mucous membrane from foreign matter.
 This protective function is a great advantage for breastfeeding mothers with digestion-related problems (6).

 With longer periods of breastfeeding, bone density is temporarily affected.
-Jackfruit is rich in magnesium and manganese which help in better calcium absorption and favor bone mass.
+Jackfruit is rich in magnesium and manganese, which help improve calcium absorption and favor bone mass.

 Hormone fluctuation during postpartum and breastfeeding reduces the transepidermal water leading to dehydration, making the skin dry and flaky.
 Jackfruit has anti-inflammatory properties that greatly improve collagen production, combat oxidative stress, and firm the skin (7).